Ronald Kibuule: Controversy

 In 2013, Kibuule made controversial statements indicating that police should charge the victims of rape if they are indecently dressed.
 While addressing youth in Kajara County, Ntungamo District, he said that police should establish the dress of rape victims and set rapists free if the victims are indecently dressed.
 Kibuule considers indecent dress to include bikinis, miniskirts, and tight jeans.
 His comments drew strong criticism, with Members of Parliament urging him to "have self-control", demanding an apology, and questioning why he would mislead men "by saying that it is okay for them to go ahead and rape women who put on short skirts."
 In a statement on the floor of the House, the minister said his statements had been misunderstood.

 In August 2016 Kibuule was accused of assaulting a female guard This led to a complaint by human right organisation Chapter Four.
 Kibuule went to a bank and refused to be inspected by security guard Hellen Obuk.
 He started a verbal assault and tried to hit her.
 Later, a group of about 6 police officers on 2 patrol pick-ups from Mukono Police Station under the command of the District Police Commander ASP Fred Ahimbisibwe arrested Hellen Obuk.
 She was physically and mentally abused and had to be taken to hospital.

 In 2017, during the debate about age limit, he brought a gun to parliament and threatened MP Ibrahim Ssemuju.
 He was suspended by parliament chairwoman Kadaga.

 Also in 2017, he was alleged to have threatened David Mussis Kalyankolo, a Bukedde Television correspondent in Mukono District.
 It is alleged that the Minister bought 85 acres of land from a one Musa Kateregga located at Kigaya Landing site in Najja subcounty, Buikwe District in Eastern Uganda having tenants but declined to compensate them.

 In February 2021 Ronald Kibuule was accused of aiding the kidnap and torture of the National Unity Platform supporters in Mukono North.
 In the elections of January 14, Kibuule was defeated by Abdallah Kiwanuka.
 He tried to overturn his loss by sending military to force the Electoral Commission to have him announced as the winner, but he failed.

-In May 2021 Kibuule was removed as a minister from the Museveni cabinet because he had become very unpopular in his district Mukono as a result of land scandals.